-On June 23, 2016, at 3 a.m., 25-year-old Jay Anderson Jr. was approached by Wauwatosa police officer Joseph Mensah as Anderson slept in his car in the parking lot of Madison Park, a Milwaukee County park that lies at a border-point between Milwaukee and West Allis.
+On June 23, 2016, at 3 a.m., 25-year-old Jay Anderson Jr. was approached by Wauwatosa police officer Joseph Mensah as Anderson slept in his car in the parking lot of Madison Park, a Milwaukee County park that lies at a border-point between Milwaukee and Wauwatosa.
 Anderson’s family says he pulled over in the park to rest rather than drive home intoxicated.

 The questions surrounding what happened next between Wauwatosa Officer Joseph Mensah and Anderson would forever haunt his parents, Jay Sr. and Linda Anderson.

 Tuesday, June 23, marked the anniversary of their son’s death, four years to the day.
 Anderson’s family stood in the parking lot surrounded by supporters and community allies.
 Wearing red shirts depicting Jay Anderson’s face, the family addressed the several dozen people who joined them.
 “I just want to fight for him until we can’t fight no more,” said Linda Anderson over a small microphone and speaker.
 Jay Anderson Sr. thanked the somber, yet somehow still motivated and celebratory audience.

 Some had marched on foot on the road and through the park, while others arrived as part of a car caravan.
 They honked their horns, played music and cheered so loud out the windows that you could hear the cars long before actually seeing them stream into the lot’s distant entrance.
 People brought snacks, water, hand-made signs, banners and the microphone system that Anderson’s family used to address the crowd.
 “This is a blessing to me,” said Jay Anderson Sr. “But, I have to see officer Joseph Mensah out of here.”